cslarsen/crianza/README.md

   * Runtime and compile time errors in the program are penalized (`1000 if self._error else 0`).
   * The length of the data stack should be exactly one (this makes it easier to embed the resulting code in a subroutine).
   * The return stack should be zero after program completion.
-  * The code length should be two (this is a bit cheating, but this goal has a low weight).
+  * The code length should be no more than 5 instructions, but as small as possible.

+For the above, it almost always seems to converge.
+The obvious result for calculating the square of a number is `dup *`, and this is what I usually get, although I've also gotten fun variants that are almost correct, such as `dup abs *`.

 I've not played around much with the GP, but I think it currently does crossover quite badly and unintelligently.
 It also seems to have problems